 The environment is the most obvious reason for investing in electric vehicles.
 An estimated 281,000 journeys are made by commercial freight in London each day and roughly 97% of these journeys are diesel powered – one of the most polluting fuels on the planet.

-Electric vehicles produce no CO2 or NOx emissions meaning that driving them will improve air quality, especially in urban areas.
+Electric vehicles reduce fuel consumption and produce no CO2 or NOx emissions meaning that driving them will improve air quality, especially in urban areas.
 It’s food for thought especially when you consider the UK has one of the worst pollution death rates in Europe.

 Electric vehicles are much cheaper to run than their diesel counterparts.
 During trials the cost of running some electric vans came in at just £4 per 100km which is a snip compared to refueling a petrol or diesel engine.

 And because there are fewer moving parts in electrical vehicles there’s even less wear and tear on the brakes potentially reducing maintenance costs considerably.

 But if you stick to a fossil fuel vehicle you’ll end up paying more just to make deliveries in and around the capital.
 It’s estimated that more polluting vans will pay £24 per day while lorries face a daily rate of £111.50 during C-Charge hours.